Guest Post By G.M. MD, Emergency Medicine

 Do not second guess yourself, or talk yourself out of an answer.
 It is one of the ultimate pitfalls, and honestly, you should know better by now.
 The exam can quickly be made much harder than it already is by overthinking and changing answers.
 Each question is its own challenge and bears no connection to others before or after it; therefore, each should be approached with a clear mind, uninfluenced by any other question.

 Once you have decided on an answer, mark it on the answer sheet, and move on.
-If you cannot seem to get a particular question off your mind, and you find it is affecting your ability to concentrate, you must take a minute (but no longer!) to resolve your uncertainty so that it does not sabotage the remainder of the exam.
 If you don’t do this, then becoming preoccupied with a single question could have a snowball effect with undesirable consequences downstream.

 There are countless resources available to help you prepare, and everyone has their own preference.
 Depending on your study habits, and your bank account, you can pick from the following options: review books, online video lectures, and live interactive courses which are usually held over a weekend in a popular city.
 If you retain information more effectively by listening to lectures, then one of the conferences or video lectures would be best.